reshinto/delete-spam-automation/readme.md

 * tqdm modules need to be installed for the progress bar to work.
 > pip install tqdm
 * Default mode: all files are created, opened, and saved automatically
-    * If you cloned this app, no files will be created, only filling of sensitive information (email, password) and editing of spam_list.txt is required.
+    * If app is cloned, no files will be created.
+Thus, filling of sensitive information (email, password) and editing of spam_list.txt is required.
-    * If the required text files are not included, it will be automatically be created and you will be prompted to fill in the required information.
+    * If the required text files are not included, it will automatically be created and you will be prompted to fill in the required information.
     * To run
     > python run.py

-* Manual mode: all files are manually created.
+* Manual mode: manually create all files.
     * All files created and the values stored will be saved at the path keyed during prompt.
     * However, these files and paths have to be added to the useDefault method in the fileLib.py located in the libraries folder.
-    * Any further changes, please refer to the docs written in the files, which states that it has to be updated.
+    * Any further changes, please refer to the docs written in the .py files for the required location to update.
     * To run
     > python run.py manual

-* Help mode: display help menu if you forgotten the simple commands.
+* Help mode: display help menu if you have forgotten the simple commands.
     * To run
     > python run.py help